tektoncd/pipeline/docs/tutorial.md

 part of a Pipeline.
 Every task runs as a Pod on your Kubernetes cluster with each step as its own container.

-todo mention pod lifecycles and how one should kick off multiple pipeline runs that do the same thing: do you just delete one and apply another?

 ## Tasks

 A `Task` defines the work that needs to be executed, for example the following